LionelDraghi/bbt/README.md

 ### Tests are easy to read and easy to write

 bbt uses a limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.
-But this limited english subset does not come at the cost of readability or expressiveness:
+But this limited english subset does not come at the cost of limited readability or expressiveness:

 - First, bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).